 React security is intangible at first glance.
 However, all the unique features, attractive UIs, and seamless performance won’t matter unless your app is secure.
 These saddening statistics prove the previous statement:

 As you can see, without a proper security layer in place, your application will often fall victim to hacks and attacks, leading to numerous re-testing and re-development rounds.
-This also applies to applications based on React.js, the first-most in-demand web framework in 2021.
+This also applies to applications based on React.js, the first-most in-demand web library in previous years.

 Table of Contents

-According to Snyk, every time React.js makes an update, new security vulnerabilities that go unnoticed crop up.
+Every time React.js makes an update, new React vulnerabilities that go unnoticed crop up.
 To this end, it’s impossible to encompass all possible cyberattacks that React.js (as well as any framework) might be vulnerable to.
 However, these four are the most common ones.
 Let’s explore them in more detail.

 XSS is an injection of a malicious script into the code of a web application.
 The browser picks up this script and interprets it as legitimate.
 After that, the malicious code is executed as a part of an app.
-Here’s what the process looks like when the attacker injects an XSS code to steal users’ and visitors’ session cookies:
+Here’s what the process looks like when the attacker injects a React XSS code to steal users’ and visitors’ session cookies:

-A successful XSS attack might enable the perpetrator to capture user input to steal their credentials, steal sensitive data from the app’s pages, send requests to servers, and beyond.
+A successful XSS attack might enable the perpetrator to capture user input to steal their credentials and sensitive data from the app’s pages, send requests to servers, and beyond.
 More often than not, an XSS that goes unnoticed can lead to the full compromise of an app.

 XSS is often confused with SQL injection (SQLi).
 However, the two are not the same thing.
-Though both imply malicious code injections, XSS makes users vulnerable while SQLi targets the application itself.
+Though both imply malicious code injections, XSS makes users vulnerable, while SQL targets the application itself.
+To put it simply, SQL targets the database and changes the way it responds to queries.
+SQL injection is one of the most common cyber attacks used to access sensitive data, banking credentials, passwords, and so on.